24 Incredibly helpful tips to save money on travel

 Travel can be really expensive and when you’re in a new place you want to experience as much of the culture as possible.
 It can be really hard to keep your costs down while travelling and the temptation to say, “Stuff it, I’m on holiday!
 I got my money, let’s spend it up!” can be nearly irresistible.
 But there’s nothing worse than coming back from an amazing trip away, getting a bad case of the post-holiday blues and realising you overspent.
 Which is why it’s important to live and travel within your means.

 When it comes to saving money on travel it’s really in the details, while each tip may save you a few dollars here and there they all really do add up at the end!
 There’s nothing embarrassing about being a smart traveller and getting the most for your hard-earned money.
+Today I wanted to share with you some of my favourite tips and tricks for saving money on travel and saving money while you travel.

 Train station tokyo